TheReal4m4d3u5/soundBoard/README.md

 Given a user has launched the url is a mobile browser When the user lands on the webpage
-Then the UI should be able to be dynamic, flexable, and Reactive without defects
+Then the UI should be able to be dynamic, flexable, and reactive without defects